 The Master of Education program offers candidates a diverse educational background and prepares them for a future as creative educational leaders.
-This program consists of 30 semester hours comprised of ten courses that can be completed over 13 or 23 months.
+This program consists of 30 semester hours comprised of ten courses that can be completed over 13 months.

-13 Month Program Course Plan-Master of Education in Curriculum and Instruction
+Master of Education in Curriculum and Instruction(30 Credit Hours)

-(30 Credit Hours)